Who Framed Roger Rabbit: Plot

-In 1947 Los Angeles, animated cartoon characters, or "toons", co-exist with humans, often employing their skills to entertain as film stars.
-Private detective Eddie Valiant, once a staunch ally of the toons alongside his brother and co-worker Teddy, has become a depressed alcoholic following Teddy's murder by an unknown toon five years earlier.
+In 1947 Los Angeles, animated cartoon characters, or "toons", co-exist with humans.
+Private detective Eddie Valiant, once a staunch ally of the toons, has become a depressed alcoholic following his brother Teddy's murder by an unknown toon five years prior.
 Maroon Cartoon Studios owner R.K.
-Maroon, upset about the recent poor performance of his toon star Roger Rabbit, hires Eddie to investigate rumors that Roger's glamorous toon wife, Jessica, is having an affair with Marvin Acme, owner of both the Acme Corporation and Toontown, the animated metropolis in which toons reside.
+Maroon, upset about the recent poor performance of his toon star Roger Rabbit, hires Eddie to investigate rumors that Roger's glamorous toon wife, Jessica, is having an affair with Marvin Acme, owner of the Acme Corporation and Toontown, the animated metropolis in which toons reside.

 After watching Jessica perform at The Ink and Paint Club, Eddie secretly photographs her and Acme playing patty-cake.
-He shows the pictures to Roger, who becomes distraught and flees, refusing to believe Jessica was unfaithful.
-The next morning, Acme is found murdered and evidence at the scene implicates Roger as a suspect.
-Eddie meets Judge Doom, the sinister human judge of Toontown—having bribed the electorate to gain their votes—and his five weasel minions, the Toon Patrol.
-Doom confirms he plans to execute Roger using the "Dip", a chemical concoction of acetone, benzene, and turpentine which is capable of destroying the otherwise invulnerable toons.
+He shows the pictures to Roger, who becomes distraught, refusing to believe Jessica was unfaithful.
+The next morning, Acme is found murdered, and evidence implicates Roger.
+At the crime scene, Eddie meets Judge Doom, the sinister human judge of Toontown—having bribed the electorate for their votes—and his five weasel minions, the Toon Patrol.
+Doom reveals that he will execute Roger using the "dip", a chemical concoction of acetone, benzene, and turpentine, which can destroy the otherwise invulnerable toons.

-Roger's toon co-star, Baby Herman, suggests to Eddie that Acme's missing will—which supposedly bequeaths Toontown to the toons—may have been the killer's true motive.
-Eddie returns to his office and finds Roger waiting.
-Roger insists he has been framed and Eddie reluctantly agrees to help after finding evidence of Acme's will; he hides Roger in a bar tended by his girlfriend, Dolores.
-Jessica tells Eddie that Maroon threatened Roger's career unless she posed for the compromising photos.
-Meanwhile, Dolores's research uncovers that Cloverleaf Industries recently bought the city's Pacific Electric railway system and will purchase Toontown at midnight unless Acme's will is found.
+Roger's toon co-star, Baby Herman, believes Roger is innocent and suggests to Eddie that Acme's missing will, which supposedly bequeaths Toontown to the toons, may have been the killer's true motive.
+Eddie returns to his office and finds Roger hiding there, insisting that he has been framed.
+Eddie agrees to help after finding evidence of Acme's will; he hides Roger in a bar tended by his girlfriend, Dolores.
+Later, Jessica tells Eddie that Maroon threatened Roger's career unless she posed for the compromising photos.
+Meanwhile, Dolores uncovers that Cloverleaf Industries recently bought the city's Pacific Electric railway system and will purchase Toontown at midnight unless Acme's will is found.
 Doom and the Toon Patrol find Roger, but he and Eddie escape with help from Benny, a toon taxi cab.
-Sheltering in a local movie theater, Eddie sees a newsreel of Maroon selling his studio to Cloverleaf.
+Sheltering in a movie theater, Eddie sees a newsreel of Maroon selling his studio to Cloverleaf.